 Experiencing signs of hair loss usually triggers negative emotions about growing old, or a sense of losing his sex appeal.

-Assuring him that hair loss in men is completely normal, and that it won’t affect what he truly means for you, can help him diminish the impact it may be having on his confidence and self-esteem.
+Assure him that hair loss in men is completely normal.
+And that it won’t affect what he truly means for you.

 2. Know that he may experience a sense of shame.

 If you can wait for him to bring up the subject by himself, then do so.
 Understand that almost 60% of men have experienced some kind of “bullying” or teasing because of hair loss.

 Even if he openly jokes about it, it gives you the opportunity to talk about the topic in a natural way.
 Letting him know that he can trust you with any shame he might feel will help him open up and feel more comfortable speaking about it.

 3. Encourage ways to help him minimize his stress.